miurahr/java-oxford-dictionaries/README.md

 ## Supported endpoints

-The API currently supports just a small part of endpoints.
+The API currently supports just a small part of endpoints; `entries` and `translations`
 <details>
 <summary>endpoints</summary>
 <p>